TO KNOW GOD AND TO MAKE GOD KNOWN

 If you wish to make a donation to St Laurence Church you can do so here.

 The work of our church is reliant on people’s generosity, a generosity that is a hallmark of a lived-out faith and a testament to it.
-We give to our church in a variety of ways, but with the closure of our building we cannot receive all the gifts that we usually would, so we really need your help now.
+We give to our church in a variety of ways but, in the current circumstances, we cannot receive all the gifts that we usually would, so we really need your help now.

 Each year we support a different charity and fundraise for them.
 Sometimes it is an overseas charity and sometimes it is a local or national charity.